Reducing the Cost of Tenant Turnover in the UK

 Tenant turnover quietly eats into landlord margins.
 Each move-out triggers lost rent, cleaning and repair costs, marketing effort, admin time, and the ongoing risk of extended voids.

-In a tight rental market with rising costs, reducing tenant churn isn’t optional—it’s a core strategy for protecting yield.
+In a tight rental market with rising costs, cutting churn isn’t a “nice to have”, it’s a core strategy for protecting yield.

-• Void periods: Even 1–2 empty weeks significantly impact annual returns.
+• Void periods: Even 1–2 empty weeks significantly dent annual returns.

 • Refurbishment & cleaning: Touch-ups, minor repairs, compliance checks.